JasminTazli/DNDProject/README.md

     GitHub MarcusEduard

-Since we are only two group members, all contributions to this project have been made collectively.
+Since we are only two group members, all contributions to this project has been made collectively.

 **Blog 1:**
 [https://github.com/JasminTazli/DNDProject/blob/main/Blog1.md)